altruios/namshubettulpa/public/namshubettulpa/characters/martha/reset-3.md

 "M::You're following me now?"
 *He shifted his tie, adjusted his hat now that it was on him* 'R::Well, I am in your head, you put two and two together.'
-*Leaving him behind she walked past the side of the… mansion… yes it was a mansion* ~Complete with a ridiculously long driveway and hedges blocking all surrounding views~ *She continued out to the street, Rossin making his way behind her* 'R::There is more.'
+*Leaving him behind she walked past the side of the... mansion... yes it was a mansion* ~Complete with a ridiculously long driveway and hedges blocking all surrounding views~ *She continued out to the street, Rossin making his way behind her* 'R::There is more.'